vocalpy/vocalpy/docs/user/howto/segmentation-ir-metrics.md

 We include the function here to give a brief example of writing a segmenting algorithm.

-Notice that the first parameter of the function is a :class:`~vocalpy.Sound` and that it returns a :class:`vocalpy.Segments`.
+Notice that the first parameter of the function is a {py:class}`~vocalpy.Sound` and that it returns a {py:class}`vocalpy.Segments`.
 This is the key thing you will need to write a segmenting algorithm.
-You can then pass this function to the :class:`vocalpy.Segmenter` class, to be used as a "callback", the function that the class calls when you tell it to `segment` some `Sound`s.
+You can then pass this function to the {py:class}`vocalpy.Segmenter` class, to be used as a "callback", the function that the class calls when you tell it to `segment` some `Sound`s.

 ```{code-cell} ipython3
 import numpy as np